superlucky84/blog/README.md

 These routing patterns allow you to create both static and dynamic URLs with flexibility in your project structure.

+### Rules Specialized for the Blog

+1. The list information displayed on the main screen is determined by the data in `src/posts.json`.
+2. The `id` attribute refers to the filename of the `.mdx` file located under the `src/pages/` path and should only contain English IDs.
+3. Korean content files are created by adding the prefix `ko.` to the English content filename.

 ### HMR Usage Notice

 To enable HMR (Hot Module Replacement), make sure to uncomment the relevant comments in /src/base/load.ts.

 This will allow selective HMR application only to components under /pages/ in the component tree.